 Step 5: Seal Top of Candle

 Use sealant to seal the top end of the candle and place it into the stand.
 This will ensure that the hot wax will not pour through the opening.

 Step 6: Pour wax

 Slowly pour the wax into the candle mold.
-To secure the end of the wick, place skewers on either side of the it, or hold the wick in place using a bobby pin.
+To secure the end of the wick, place skewers on either side of it, or hold the wick in place using a bobby pin.
 Allow to solidify overnight.

 Step 7: Remove From Mold

-We found that putting the plastic mold in the freezer for a few minutes makes it easier to remove candle from the mold.
-For the silicone twist molds, you can open the mold and remove candle carefully.
+We found that putting the plastic mold in the freezer for a few minutes makes it easier to remove the candle from the mold.
+For the silicone twist molds, you can open the mold and remove the candle carefully.